code-with-amitk/Code-examples/System-Design/Concepts/AWS/Configuration_Management/Config/README.md

 - How resources are configured
 - How they are related to one another
 - How the configurations and their relationships have changed over time.
+- Check service limits of resources on AWS.